Block diagonally symmetric lozenge tilings

 In particular, when $\mu = \emptyset$, \eqref{eq.defskewschur} reduces to the Schur polynomial $s_{\lambda}$.
 See \cite[Chapters 7.10 and 7.15]{Stanley} for more details.

 Recall that $s_{\lambda/\mu}(x_1,\dots,x_m)$ is symmetric in the variables $x_1,\dots,x_m$.
-It follows directly from the definition that $s_{\lambda/\mu}(x_1,\ldots,x_m)$ is a homogeneous polynomial of degree $|\lambda|-|\mu| = (\lambda_{1}+\cdots+\lambda_{k})-(\mu_{1}+\cdots+\mu_{k})$.
+It follows directly from the definition that $s_{\lambda/\mu}(x_1,\ldots,x_m)$ is a homogeneous polynomial of degree $|\lambda|-|\mu|$.
 In other words, it satisfies

 for an indeterminate $t$.
-The \textit{principal specialization} of the Schur polynomial $s_{\lambda}(q^{0},\ldots,q^{m-1})$ is given by the following product formula \cite[Equation 7.105]{Stanley}.
+The \textit{principal specialization} of the Schur polynomial $s_{\lambda}(q^{0},\ldots,q^{m-1})$ is given by the following product formula \cite[Equation 7.105]{Stanley}:

 The connection between (skew) Schur polynomials and lozenge tilings of $T(n+l,m;P,P^{\prime})$ introduced in Section \ref{sec:rrblock} has been studied by Ayyer and Fischer \cite{AF}.
-Their result about the total weight of lozenge tilings of $T(n+l,m;P,P^{\prime})$ can be rephrased as follows\footnote{In fact, our weight assignment of lozenges is in the reverse order of the weight assignment given by Ayyer and Fischer \cite{AF}.
-Since skew Schur polynomials are symmetric, the total weight of lozenge tilings of $T(n+l,m;P,P^{\prime})$ are invariant under permuting the weights.}. \begin{theorem}{\cite[Theorem 6.1]{AF}} For positive integers $m,n,l$, let $P=(p_1,\dots,p_{m+l})$ be a subset of $[m+n+l]$ and $P^{\prime}=(p_1^{\prime},\dots,p_{l}^{\prime})$ be a subset of $[n+l]$ such that elements in $P$ and $P^{\prime}$ are written in the increasing order.
+Their result about the tiling generating function of $T(n+l,m;P,P^{\prime})$ can be rephrased as follows\footnote{In fact, our weight assignment of lozenges is in the reverse order of the weight assignment given by Ayyer and Fischer \cite{AF}.
+Since skew Schur polynomials are symmetric, the tiling generating function of $T(n+l,m;P,P^{\prime})$ are invariant under permuting the weights.}. \begin{theorem}{\cite[Theorem 6.1]{AF}} For positive integers $m,n,l$, let $P=(p_1,\dots,p_{m+l})$ be a subset of $[m+n+l]$ and $P^{\prime}=(p_1^{\prime},\dots,p_{l}^{\prime})$ be a subset of $[n+l]$ such that elements in $P$ and $P^{\prime}$ are written in increasing order.
 Then

-where $\lambda(P) = (p_{m+l}-(m+l),\dots,p_2-2,p_1-1)$ and $\mu(P^{\prime}) = (p^{\prime}_{l} - l,\dots,p^{\prime}_2-2,p^{\prime}_1-1)$ are partitions, which may contain $0$ as parts. \end{theorem} In particular, if $l=0$, then $P^{\prime} = \emptyset$, $\mu(P^{\prime}) = \emptyset$, and \eqref{eq.AFskew} simplifies to the following expression, which can be found in \cite[Theorem 2.3]{AF}.
+where $\lambda(P) = (p_{m+l}-(m+l),\dots,p_2-2,p_1-1)$ and $\mu(P^{\prime}) = (p^{\prime}_{l} - l,\dots,p^{\prime}_2-2,p^{\prime}_1-1)$ are partitions, which may contain $0$ as parts. \end{theorem} In particular, if $l=0$, then $P^{\prime} = \emptyset$, $\mu(P^{\prime}) = \emptyset$, and \eqref{eq.AFskew} simplifies to the following expression, which can be found in \cite[Theorem 2.3]{AF}:

 where $\lambda(P) = (p_{m}-m,\dots,p_2-2,p_1-1)$.